 From 2005-12, seven different Wildcats earned a total of 14 All-America honors under the Drohans -- including a trio of freshmen.
 Also, NU won five-straight Big Ten Player of the Year (Garland Cooper in 2005-07, Tammy Williams in 2008-09), three-consecutive Big Ten Pitcher of the Year (Eileen Canney in 2006-07, Lauren Delaney in 2008) and four Big Ten Freshman of the Year awards.

-After its World Series and Super Regional runs of the last 2000s, NU broke a two-year postseason absence with a spectacular finish to the 2012 campaign.
+After its World Series and Super Regional runs of the late 2000s, NU broke a two-year postseason absence with a spectacular finish to the 2012 campaign.
 Buoyed by playing the nation's No. 1-rated nonconference strength of schedule, the Wildcats won eight of their final nine regular season games to gain eligibility and a berth in the NCAA Tournament.
-As the No. 4 seed in the Austin Region, NU upset No. 6 seed Texas in the opening round, eventually advancing to its fifth NCAA Regional Final under the Drohans.
+As the No. 4 seed in the Austin Region, NU upset the Tournament's No. 6 overall seed Texas in the opening round, eventually advancing to its fifth NCAA Regional Final under the Drohans.

 Drohan has proven to be one of the top recruiters in the country, bringing the best and the brightest to Evanston.
 In addition to all of NU's Big Ten superlative winners and 14 All-America awards, then-NU senior Carri Leto was one of 45 players and the only Big Ten student-athlete to earn a tryout with the U.S. National Team in 2003.
 Since then, Cooper, Canney and Williams all have earned invites to the U.S. National Team selection camp.
 Canney and Williams won spots on the 2010 USA Softball Women's National Team, marking Northwestern's first contributions to that roster since Lisa Ishikawa in 1985.